Chickamauga Cherokee: Chickamauga towns

 During the winter of 1776–77, the Cherokee followers of Dragging Canoe moved down the Tennessee River and away from their Overhill Cherokee towns.
 They established nearly a dozen towns in this area to distance themselves from European-American encroachment.

 Dragging Canoe and his followers settled where the Great Indian Warpath crossed Chickamauga Creek, near present-day Chattanooga, Tennessee.
 They named their town "Chickamauga", after the creek, and the adjacent region was known as the Chickamauga area.
 American settlers referred to its militant Cherokee as "Chickamaugas."

 In 1782, militias under John Sevier and William Campbell destroyed the eleven Cherokee towns.
 Dragging Canoe led his people further down the Tennessee River, establishing five Lower Cherokee towns.
 After the Revolutionary War, westward migration increased from the new states of Virginia, North Carolina, South Carolina, and Georgia.

 Five Lower Towns

 In April 1779 Evan Shelby and troops from Virginia and North Carolina destroyed Chickamaugan towns.
 As Dragging Canoe had many Muscogee followers and supporters, he sent his brother, Little Owl, to request permission from Muscogee chief Alexander McGillivray to live on Muscogee land.
 McGillivray gladly gave his consent and Dragging Canoe and his followers then established five new towns in Muscogee territory.
 The towns centered on Running Water Creek Whiteside, Tennessee.
 The other towns founded at this time were Nickajack (near the cave of the same name), Long Island (on the Tennessee River), Crow Town (at the mouth of Crow Creek), and Lookout Mountain (Lookout Mountain Town, present-day Trenton, Georgia).
 A sixth town was added later, founded by red-headed "half-breed" chief, Will Webber (Willstown).
-More towns developed to the south and west, and were also known as the Lower Towns.
+The Chickamauga towns on the landward side of the Appalachian continental divide were known as the Lower Towns while the Cherokee majority who lived on the Atlantic seaboard were known as the Upper Cherokee.

+Division among the Cherokee is indicated by a May 4, 1808 letter from Thomas Jefferson to the "Chiefs of the Upper Cherokee" in which he says, "You propose My Children, that your Nation shall be divided into two and that your part the Upper Cherokees, shall be separated from the lower by a fixed boundary, shall be placed under the Government of the U.S. become citizens thereof, and be ruled by our laws; in fine, to be our brothers instead of our children."